nixjs/nix-aptos-wallet/docs/integrating/establishing-a-connection.md

 ## Disconnecting

-When you want the web app to forget about the connection status with Nix Aptos Wallet, you can do this by calling `nixwallet.disconnect()` in your web app.
+When you want the web app to forget about the connection status with Nix MOVE Wallet, you can do this by calling `nixwallet.disconnect()` in your web app.
 See below:

 ```javascript
 await window.nixwallet.disconnect(): Promise<{